AdaCore/xmlada/docs/intro.rst

 We have tried to follow as closely as possible the XML standard, so that you can easily analyze and reuse languages produced for other languages.

-This document isn't a tutorial on what XML is, nor on the various standards like DOM and SAX.
+This document isn’t a tutorial on what XML is, nor on the various standards like DOM and SAX.
 Although we will try and give a few examples, we refer the reader to the standards themselves, which are all easily readable.